ucsdmanorlab/abranalysis/README.md

 # Auditory Brainstem Response Analyzer (ABRA)
 ABRA is a web application created using Streamlit which allows users to batch-upload and analyze ABR data.
+Read the preprint [here](https://www.biorxiv.org/content/10.1101/2024.06.20.599815v2)!

 It can either be run on the [web](https://abra.ucsd.edu) OR locally (instructions below).